LIMXTEC/BitSend/doc/build-masternode.md

-MASTERNODE BUILD NOTES [written by MangledBlue & BSDSUPPORT]
+MASTERNODE BUILD NOTES [written by MangledBlue & LIMXSUPPORT]
 ======================
 Some notes on how to build a Bitsend Masternode in Ubuntu server.
 Using Windows Qt Client to configure.